What is Quality?

 Patients and families know quality care when they experience it.
 A nurse’s response time, a doctor’s bedside manner, the hospital’s atmosphere—all of these things affect how people feel about the quality of their healthcare.

 At Southwest Health System, we believe in constantly improving both the quality of care we provide and the service we offer.
 One of the ways we do that is by measuring ourselves, so we can find out how we're doing compared to other, similar institutions.
-In addition, we are advocates and participate in initiatives to improve the quality and safety of patient care, in collaboration with leading quality organizations such as the Institute for Healthcare Improvement (IHI), the Agency for Healthcare Research and Quality (AHRQ), the National Quality Forum (NQF), the American College of Surgeons (ACS), and The Joint Commission's National Patient Safety Goals.
+In addition, we are advocates and participate in initiatives to improve the quality and safety of patient care, in collaboration with leading quality organizations such as the Institute for Healthcare Improvement (IHI), the Agency for Healthcare Research and Quality (AHRQ), the National Quality Forum (NQF), and The Joint Commission's National Patient Safety Goals.

 What do we mean by quality?